kanidm/kanidm/GETTING_STARTED.md

 Note the radius container *is* configured to provide Tunnel-Private-Group-ID so if you wish to use wifi assigned vlans on your infrastructure, you can assign these by groups in the config.ini.

+# Backup and Restore

+With any idm software, it's important you have the capability to restore in case of a disaster - be that physical damage or mistake.
+Kanidm supports backup and restore of the database with two methods.

+## Method 1

+Method 1 involves taking a backup of the database entry content, which is then re-indexed on restore.
+This is the "prefered" method.

+To take the backup (assuming our docker environment) you first need to stop the instance:

+    docker stop <container name>
+    docker run --rm -i -t -v kanidmd:/data -v kanidmd_backups:/backup \
+        firstyear/kanidmd:latest /home/kanidm/target/release/kanidmd backup \
+        /backup/kanidm.backup.json -D /data/kanidm.db
+    docker start <container name>

+You can then restart your instance.
+It's advised you DO NOT modify the backup.json as it may introduce data errors into your instance.

+To restore from the backup:

+    docker stop <container name>
+    docker run --rm -i -t -v kanidmd:/data -v kanidmd_backups:/backup \
+        firstyear/kanidmd:latest /home/kanidm/target/release/kanidmd restore \
+        /backup/kanidm.backup.json -D /data/kanidm.db
+    docker start <container name>

+That's it!

+## Method 2

+This is a simple backup of the data volume.

+    docker stop <container name>
+    # Backup your docker's volume folder
+    docker start <container name>

+# Reindexing after schema extension

+In some (rare) cases you may need to reindex.
+Please note the server will sometimes reindex on startup as a result of the project changing it's internal schema definitions.
+This is normal and expected - you may never need to start a reindex yourself as a result!

+You'll likely notice a need to reindex if you add indexes to schema and you see a message in your logs such as:

+    Index EQUALITY name not found
+    Index {type} {attribute} not found

+This indicates that an index of type equality has been added for name, but the indexing process has not been run - the server will continue to operate and the query execution code will correctly process the query however it will not be the optimal method of delivering the results as we need to disregard this part of the query and act as though it's un-indexed.

+Reindexing will resolve this by forcing all indexes to be recreated based on their schema definitions (this works even though the schema is in the same database!)

+    docker stop <container name>
+    docker run --rm -i -t -v kanidmd:/data \
+        firstyear/kanidmd:latest /home/kanidm/target/release/kanidmd reindex \
+        -D /data/kanidm.db
+    docker start <container name>

+Generally reindexing is a rare action and should not normally be required.

+# Verification

+The server ships with a number of verification utilities to ensure that data is consistent such as referential integrity or memberof.

+Note that verification really is a last resort - the server does *a lot* to prevent and self-heal from errors at run time, so you should rarely if ever require this utility.
+This utility was developed to guarantee consistency during development!

+You can run a verification with:

+    docker stop <container name>
+    docker run --rm -i -t -v kanidmd:/data \
+        firstyear/kanidmd:latest /home/kanidm/target/release/kanidmd verify \
+        -D /data/kanidm.db
+    docker start <container name>

+If you have errors, please contact the project to help support you to resolve these.

 # Raw actions

 The server has a low-level stateful API you can use for more complex or advanced tasks on large numbers